Loader gif

 Updated for tax year 2022.

-Whether you’re a freshman or well on your way to finishing your degree, being a college student presents special financial challenges.
+Whether you’re a college freshman or well on your way to finishing your degree, being a college student presents special financial challenges.

 Knowing how college might affect your taxes can help you plan ahead.
 It can help you identify tax benefits that make your finances a little easier to manage while you’re hitting the books.